Be Smart, Go Local.

 The screen itself is a 3.5 inch TFT clear display that showcases the current environment readings in a neat and good looking layout.
 It can be vertically wall-mounted or set to stand on it’s own on a bookshelf or corner table.
 Interestingly, the A8-9 is also equipped with a Noise sensor, measuring the current sound levels in your room.
 Its supported in Z-Wave JS in Home Assistant.

-Best Air Quality Monitor for Home Assistant: Eurotronic Air Quality Sensor
+Best Air Quality Sensors for Home Assistant: Eurotronic

 Another great pick for a Z-Wave indoor quality monitor is the Eurotronic Air Quality Sensor.
 This device also measures Carbon Dioxide (CO2), VOC, Temperature, Humidity, and can calculate the dew point.
 It requires a 5V adapter to operate and doesn’t use batteries.